treeform/orbits/README.md

-Orbits - orbital mechanics library for nim.
+# Orbits - Orbital Mechanics Library for Nim.

+Orbits are beautiful, with their gentle curves and sweeping arcs.
+They can captivated astronomers for thousands of years and have made mathematics and physics to what they are today.
+There is so much to the orbits if you dig dipper.
+Where do you get most accurate data?
+How do you compute transfer windows?
+Can you plot trajectories of spacecraft?
+This is what this library is about.
+An exploration of deep beyond with Nim at your side.

 #  Simple Elliptical Orbits.

-Simple orbits follow the simplest elliptical model.
+Let's start out with some simple orbits that follow the simplest elliptical model.
 Here is how you can get position of the planets at any time and plot it:

 <img src="tests/orbitsSimple.png">